Visual content is a crucial ingredient in your content marketing, as studies have shown it’s more likely to be shared, clicked on, and engaged with.

 - Plan out your color scheme from the start.
 Use your brand colors (if applicable) or choose a color appropriate for the topic.

 - Use one dominant color and two accent colors.
+If you have to do more, be conservative.

 Just because we can doesn’t mean we should.
 This is especially true when it comes to illustration.
 Including too many characters or getting a little too fancy with your headers does no good.
 In design, it’s smart to question everything.
 If something doesn’t support or enhance your narrative, it doesn’t need to be there.